 In November of 1988, Robin Woods was sentenced to sixteen years in the notoriously harsh Maryland Correctional Institution.
 In prison, Robin Woods found himself using a dictionary to work his way through a book for the first time in his life.
 It was a Mario Puzo novel.
-While many inmates become highly educated during their incarceration, Robin Woods became such a voracious and careful reader he was able to locate a factual error in Merriam Webster’s Collegiate Encyclopedia.
+While many people become highly educated during their incarceration, Robin Woods became such a voracious and careful reader he was able to locate a factual error in Merriam Webster’s Collegiate Encyclopedia.
 He wrote a letter to the encyclopedia’s editor, Mark Stevens, beginning an intricate friendship that changed the lives of both men.
 Contributor Daniel A. Gross has the story.

 Update: The New Yorker’s website ran a print version of Daniel’s story in September.